Conservative super funds

 loading

-A Conservative super fund is a fund that has less money invested in growth assets, such as shares and property, and more money invested in defensive assets like cash and bonds.
-Unlike a High Growth super fund, a Conservative super fund is designed to protect your super balance instead of aggressively grow it.
+A conservative super fund is one that has less money invested in growth assets, such as shares, and more money invested in defensive assets like cash and bonds.
+Unlike a high growth super fund, a conservative super fund is designed to protect your super balance instead of aggressively grow it.

-The difference between a Conservative and Balanced super fund is based on the fund's asset allocation.
-Both Conservative and Balanced super funds invest in a mix of assets, but Conservative funds allocate much less money towards high-risk assets like shares.
-A Balanced fund is generally the default option offered by the super fund and the one you'll be invested in when you first join the fund.
+The difference between a conservative and balanced super fund is the fund's asset allocation.
+Conservative funds allocate much less money towards high-risk assets like shares.
+A balanced fund is generally the default option offered by the super fund and the one you'll be invested in when you first join the fund.

 Most major super funds also offer a range of single sector investment options as well as diversified options.
 Single sector investment options only invest in the one asset class.
 Some conservative single sector investment options include cash, fixed interest or bonds.